 Hardwood flooring is beautiful, but it is also costly and prone to pet damage.
 The natural wood scratches easily and does not hold up to any moisture, making small accidents enough to create lasting damage.
 Luxury vinyl flooring and laminate flooring both provide the look of hardwood at a fraction of the cost.
 These man-made alternatives come in the same fashionable colors and textures you look for in the real thing.
 The best way to determine which one is best for a space is to take a closer look at each one and compare their benefits and drawbacks.

-Vinyl Flooring for Pets
+Maintaining Vinyl Flooring with Pets

-Luxury vinyl flooring is manufactured to look just like hardwood flooring or ceramic tiles, making it an ideal choice for any style of home.
+Luxury vinyl flooring is manufactured to look just like hardwood flooring or ceramic tiles.
+This makes it an ideal choice for any style of home.
 Vinyl plank flooring is affordable, waterproof, and incredibly durable.
 The design is so resistant to moisture, that it has become a go-to choice for flooring in kitchens, bathrooms, basements, and homes with pets or children.
 Spilled water dishes and the occasional accidents are easy to clean without a trace of damage when you install luxury vinyl planks or tiles in your home.

-Laminate Flooring for Pets
+Maintaining Laminate Flooring with Pets

 Most laminate floors are smooth in finish.
 Their smooth, slick finish can cause pets to slip, especially if they run across the floors.
 If traction is a problem, adding area rugs with a rug pad underneath can help to soften the floor and provide sure footing for your pets.
 Choosing a laminate floor with a more matte or distressed finish will also help to improve traction for your pets.

-Prevents & Treats Scratches
+Prevent & Treat Scratches

 A life with pets means hair and dirt on your hard floors.
 Keeping your laminate or vinyl floors looking great for many years to come requires regular cleaning.
 A vacuum designed for use on hard floors will help to remove dry debris and pet hairs from the floor every day or two.
 Once a week, mop the floor to provide a deeper clean.
 Make sure to use a product designed for the type of floors you install.